dingedan/Hassio_addons/local_audio_player/readme.md

 3. If the add-on is not listed under 'Local add-ons', hit 'reload' from the 'more' menu.
 4. Install

+OR
+1. Add my repository https://github.com/dingedan/Hassio_addons/ and install that way

 Usage
 ```yaml
       - service: hassio.addon_stdin